Travel guide: 1-week itinerary in Puglia

 • Pasticceria Ascalone (Galatina): inventors of Puglia’s signature cake, the pasticciotto, a crumbly pastry filled with egg custard.

-• Postofisso (Otranto): another great place to have Puccia according to locals.
+• Postofisso (Otranto): a great place to have Puccia (Salento’s typical sandwich) according to locals.

 • Skile: amazing pizzas in a rustic family run restaurant.